Debt Ratios for Residential Lending

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, use this Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Loan Qualifying Calculator.

 Just Guidelines

-Don't forget these ratios are only guidelines.
-We'd be happy to pre-qualify you to help you determine how much you can afford.
+Remember these ratios are just guidelines.
+We will be happy to help you pre-qualify to help you figure out how much you can afford.